SUBSCRIBE TO OUR EMAILS

 When will the Board of Ordained Ministry report be available to the clergy?

-A link to the report was emailed to the clergy.
-It is also online.
+A link to the report will be emailed to the clergy.

 Will the plenary session and ordination service be recorded and available at a later date?